quantori/FastqHeat/README.md

 ### Using pip

-This will install the project and its external Python dependencies.
+This is how to install the project and its external Python dependencies.
 Depending on the method you choose for downloading data, you may have to install additional command-line utilities, as explained in the [supported methods section](#supported-methods).